 - 2 teaspoon tamarind paste

-- 100 g green beans chopped into 1 inch pieces (or frozen ready cut)
+- 100 g green beans, chopped into 1 inch pieces (or frozen ready cut)

 Instructions

-- Add garlic and ginger and stir for 1 minute.3 garlic cloves, 1 inch piece of ginger
+- Add garlic, ginger, green chilli (if using) and curry leaves and stir for 1 minute.3 garlic cloves, 1 inch piece of ginger, 1-2 green chilis (optional), 1 small handful of curry leaves

-- Stir the grated pumpkin in to coat it in the spice mixture.
-Then add the rest of the ingredients (except the green beans) and stir well.
-Bring to the boil then down the heat to low, put the lid on and simmer for 40-45 minutes (stirring occasionally) until the pumpkin is soft and the flavours have blended to a rich sauce.400 g pumpkin, 200 ml vegetable stock, 100 ml coconut milk, 1 teaspoon nigella seeds, ½ teaspoon mango powder, 2 teaspoon tamarind paste, a small handful of curry leaves
+- Stir the pumpkin in to coat it in the spice mixture.
+Then add the stock, coconut milk, tamarind puree and nigella seeds and stir well.
+Bring to the boil then turn down the heat to low, put the lid on and simmer for 40-45 minutes (stirring occasionally) until the pumpkin is soft and the flavours have blended to a rich sauce.
+(Or for Instant Pot, close the lid, seal, and set to Pressure Cook on High Pressure for 10 minutes).450 g pumpkin, 200 ml vegetable stock, 100 ml coconut milk, 2 teaspoon tamarind paste, 1 teaspoon nigella seeds

 Thermomix Instructions

-- Place the onion, garlic, ginger and oil to the TM jug and blitz 3 secs / sp.
-5. Scrape down the sides with a spatula then set to 5 mins. / 120°C / sp.
-1.1 onion, 3 garlic cloves, 1 inch piece of ginger, 2 tablespoon coconut oil
+- Place the onion, garlic, ginger, green chili and oil to the TM jug and blitz 3 secs / sp.
+5. Scrape down the sides with a spatula, then set to 5 mins. / 120°C / sp.
+1.2 tablespoon coconut oil, 1 onion, 3 garlic cloves, 1 inch piece of ginger, 1-2 green chilis (optional), 1 small handful of curry leaves

 - Stir the grated pumpkin in with a spatula, making sure to dislodge any bits stuck to the bottom.
-Then add the rest of the ingredients (except the green beans).
+Then add the vegetable stock, coconut milk, tamarind puree and nigella seeds.
 Set to 30 secs. / Rev. sp.
 2, then set to 40 mins. / 100°C / sp.
-Rev. 0.5.400 g pumpkin, 200 ml vegetable stock, 100 ml coconut milk, 1 teaspoon nigella seeds, ½ teaspoon mango powder, 2 teaspoon tamarind paste, a small handful of curry leaves
+Rev. 0.5.1 small handful of curry leaves, 450 g pumpkin, 200 ml vegetable stock, 100 ml coconut milk, 2 teaspoon tamarind paste, 1 teaspoon nigella seeds

 Notes